karpetrosyan/hishel/docs/storages.md

 Hishel storages efficiently handle large request and response bodies using streams.
 Streams are automatically chunked and stored as you consume them.

 **Important**: You must consume streams (iterate through them) for the data to be stored.
-Simply creating a pair with a stream doesn't store the stream data.
+Simply creating an entry with a stream doesn't store the stream data.

 === "Async"

     ```python
-    # Create pair with streaming body
+    # Create entry with streaming body
-    incomplete_pair = await storage.create_pair(
+    entry = await storage.add_entry(
         request=Request(
             method="POST",
             url="https://api.example.com/upload",